Want to follow along with this writing? Sign up Today, it's free and easy

 i'm new here, if you'd consider reading/reviewing some of my work it'd be great, you seem like you really know what you're doing.

-almost 3 years ago Joshua "LF" Mitchell said:
+about 3 years ago Joshua "LF" Mitchell said:

 I mostly agree with Ihana.
 Also, if you can manage, I believe this poem could be really good if you could make it rhyme!
 You might consider trying it....